-Satisfaction Evaluation among Patients after Vestibulectomy
+Long term Satisfaction Evaluation among Patients after Vestibulectomy

 David A, Bornstein J

 Department of Obstetrics and Gynecology, Galilee University Medical Center, Bar Ilan University, Nahariya, Israel

 Abstract

 Background: Vestibulodynia is the most common cause of dyspareunia, with an estimated prevalence of 10-15% of women, though it often remains undiagnosed and untreated.
 There are many treatment options for this pathology, both invasive and non-invasive, but the only treatment with proven therapeutic benefit demonstrated in research is vestibulectomy, a surgery to remove parts of the vestibule tissue.
 Follow up studies showed approximately 80% success rate, after a varying recovery period.
 However, there are few long-term follow-up studies, and little is known about whether the surgical success is preserved over the years.